Kunstmaan/KunstmaanBundlesCMS/docs/Installation.md

     curl -s http://getcomposer.org/installer | php

-Then, use the `create-project` command to generate a new Kunstmaan Bundles CMS application.
-This command will install the CMS based on Symfony 2.3 LTS:
+Then, use the `create-project` command to generate a new Kunstmaan Bundles CMS application:

     php composer.phar create-project kunstmaan/bundles-standard-edition path/to/install

-By using `-s dev` you can get the version based on Symfony 2.4:
+By using `-s dev` you can get the latest master version:

     php composer.phar create-project kunstmaan/bundles-standard-edition path/to/install -s dev